urenastephanie/Final_Project/README.md

-Project: Movie Trivia Quiz

-Description:
+Project Description:
-The Movie Trivia Quiz is a Python application that tests users' knowledge of movies through a series of trivia questions.
-Users can choose a difficulty level (easy, medium, hard) and answer questions related to various movie genres, actors, directors, and film history.

-Functions:
+Our project is a movie trivia quiz game implemented in Python.
+Users can choose from different difficulty levels and answer questions about popular movies.
+The game provides hints for incorrect answers to help users improve their knowledge.

+Function Descriptions:

-a. select_difficulty():
+1. select_difficulty():
-   This function prompts the user to choose a difficulty level for the trivia quiz (easy, medium, hard).
-The difficulty level determines the complexity of the questions asked during the quiz.
+   - This function allows the user to choose a difficulty level for the trivia quiz.

-b. generate_question():
+2. generate_questions(difficulty):
-   This function generates a random trivia question based on the selected difficulty level.
-Questions may cover topics such as movie plots, famous quotes, character names, or film production trivia.
+   - This function generates a list of trivia questions based on the selected difficulty level.

-c. evaluate_answer():
+3. evaluate_answer(correct_answer, user_answer):
-   This function evaluates the user's answer to the current trivia question and provides feedback on whether the answer is correct or incorrect.
-It keeps track of the user's score throughout the quiz.
+   - This function evaluates the user's answer to the current trivia question and returns True if the answer is correct, otherwise False.

+4. provide_hint(question):
+   - This function provides a hint for the current trivia question if the user's answer is incorrect.
+Hints are designed to guide users towards the correct answer.